bobbrowning/sudsjs/README.md

 SUDSjs is a database management system based on node,js.
 No or minimal coding is required and provides:

-* List / filter / sort tables
+* List / filter / sort tables,
 * List / Edit / Delete rows.
-* An extended permission system
+* An extended permission system,
-* An administration page.
+* An administration page,
 * Some basic functions to get you off the ground.
-The test data includes a useable contact management system and web site content management system.
+The test data includes a useable contact management system and web site content, management system.
 * This is all controlled by configuration files.

 This will: